OpenDataScotland/jkan/_datasets/glasgow+city+council-school+census+primary+2020.md

 - Business and Economy
 - Education
 date_created: ''
-date_updated: '2021-12-07'
+date_updated: ''
+license: No licence
+maintainer: Glasgow City Council
-license: "The \u201CPupils in Scotland Census\u201D is undertaken annually and collates\
+notes: "<p>The \u201CPupils in Scotland Census\u201D is undertaken annually and collates\
   \ a wide variety of information on pupils in all publicly funded schools in Scotland.\
   \ These files provide information at the level of individual schools separated into\
   \ primary, secondary and additional support for learning (ASL) provision.Each file\